driveloader/NotePy/README.md

 ### Source Code

 - **Description**: The complete source code for NotePy, available for download and compilation.
-Because what’s an open-source project without the source code?
-(Lol, we know you like to tinker.)
+Obviously, what would you expect more from a open source project? (lol)
 - **Use Case**: Perfect for those who prefer to compile the software themselves or need to run it on different operating systems.
-Great for the true software enthusiasts or anyone who compiles Gentoo daily!
+Great for the tryhards who compiles Gentoo 10 times a day.
+(Damn I really tried but my computer exploded)

 &nbsp;